Advice on plants, baskets and liners to create outdoor colour

 - Hanging basket bracket and hooks

-- Hanging basket compost
+- Hanging basket compost - also known as moisture-retaining compost

 - Water-saving gel